AugustineKdu/frameworkP/README.md

 - `app.post('/api/auth')`: Handles user authentication by checking `username` and `password` against a predefined list of users.
 If authentication is successful, it returns user data; otherwise, it returns a 401 status.
 - `joinRoom`: Handles user joining a room.
 - `sendMessage`: Handles sending messages.
+ - 'signup': add the new user data on json and local file
 ### Files
 - `server.js`: The main server file containing all the setup, routing, and socket.io logic.